Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models: Introduction

 \section{Introduction}

 The problem of maximizing expected utility is one of the most significant issues in mathematical finance.
-To our knowledge, the first studies can be attributed to \cite{merton} and \cite{samuelson}.
+To the best of our knowledge, the first studies can be attributed to \cite{merton} and \cite{samuelson}.
 In mathematical terms, $EU(X)$ needs to be maximized in $X$, where $U$ is a concave increasing function and $X$ runs over values of admissible portfolios.
 For general existence results, we refer to \cite{RS05} in a discrete time setting and to \cite{KS99} and \cite{S01} in continuous time models, see also \cite{biagini-frittelli}, \cite{owen-zitkovic} and the references therein for later developments.

 Despite its ongoing success, the expected utility paradigm has been contested (see e.g. \cite{a53} and \cite{kt}).
-In particular, \cite{tk} suggested, based on experimental evidence, that the utility function should not be concave but rather ``$S$-shaped'' (i.e. $U(x)=U_+(x)$, $x\geq0$; $U(x)=-U_-(-x)$, $x<0$ where $U_{\pm}:\mathbb{R}_+\to\mathbb{R}$ are concave and increasing).
+In particular, \cite{tk} suggested, based on experimental evidence, that the utility function should not be concave but rather ``$S$-shaped'', i.e. $U(x)=U_+(x-B)$, $x\geq B $; $U(x)=-U_-(-(x-B))$, $x<B$ where $U_{\pm}:\mathbb{R}_+\to\mathbb{R}_+$ are concave and increasing functions and $B\in\mathbb{R}$ is some reference point of the investor.

-In this article we propose to consider a general non-concave utility function defined on the real line (that can be ``$S$-shaped'' but our results can be applied to a broader class of utility functions).
+In this article we propose to consider a general, possibly non-concave utility function defined on the real line (that can be ``$S$-shaped'' but our results apply to a broader class of utility functions e.g. to piecewise concave ones).
 As the objective function is non-concave, the mathematical treatment becomes difficult and only few related results can be found in the literature.

-In \cite{tk} economic and psychological arguments are presented.
 Some authors have studied the rather specific case of continuous-time complete markets (see \cite{cp} for piecewise concave, and \cite{bkp} for S-shaped utility functions or \cite{jz} and \cite{cd}, where distortions on the objective probability are considered) or one-period models (see \cite{bg} and \cite{hz}).
-See also the recent paper of \cite{r12}, in which the market is not complete but where the constraint on the budget set is given for one specific given pricing measure.
+See also the recent paper of \cite{r12} in which utility maximisation is carried out on the set of claims whose price is below a given constant for a fixed pricing measure.
 Note that \cite{bkp}, \cite{cp}, \cite{cd} and \cite{r12} consider utility functions defined on the positive half-line only, which leads to a considerably simpler mathematical problem.